LeonStansfield/TrafficSimulation/readme.md

     - Click on road to view its stats (number of vehicles travelled on this road, average speed, etc)
     - Click on vehicle to see its planned path
     - Click on vehicle to see its stats (speed, direction, distance travelled, etc)
- - Vehicle speed should be dependent on road type (read from OSM data?)
+ - Vehicle speed should be dependent on road type (read speed limit from OSM data?)
- - Implement fast simulation mode (runs simulation as fast as possible, rather than in real-time)
-    - Config file parsing?
  - Implement heatmap rendering of traffic speed

 Bugs:
+ - Intersections are not counting vehicles passing them in their stats.
  - Fast simulation mode causes vehicles to end up off-road sometimes when fast mode ends.

 optimisations and improvements: